Ivvavik National Park

-Ivvavik National Park (/'iːvəvɪk/ EE-və-vik) is a national park of Canada located in Yukon.
+Ivvavik National Park (/'iːvəvɪk/ EE-və-vik) is a national park of Canada located in the Yukon.
 Initially named "Northern Yukon National Park," the park was renamed Ivvavik in 1992 for the Inuvialuktun word meaning "nursery" or "birthplace," in reference to the importance of the area as a calving ground for Porcupine caribou.
 Created as a result of the Inuvialuit Final Agreement in 1984, negotiated between the Canadian Government and the Inuvialuit of the Northern Yukon, Ivvavik is the first national park in Canada to be established as a result of an aboriginal land claims agreement.
 About 100 people visit the park each year.

+Geography and climate

 Ivvavik contains the British Mountains which run east to west, parallel to the Arctic coast, and merge into the Brooks Range in Alaska.

 Draining north through the Park from the British Mountains is the Firth River, the oldest river in Canada and considered one of the great rafting rivers of the world.
 The river starts from year-round aufeis formations at the headwaters and then flows through extensive canyon areas before forming a huge delta as it enters the Beaufort Sea just west of Herschel Island.
 The first raft descent was by Martyn Williams, Alan Dennis and Jim Boyde.